joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 The code used for data collection is in `entrypoints/data_collection.c` and mainly consists of sampling (in batches of 100) all $(N, f_{SC})$ combinations in a specified range, saving the resulting data to a csv file for later analysis.
 These values were hard coded and changed as needed but could easily be adapted to be taken on the command line if need be.

 This process also served as testing to ensure the program produced results without crashing or memory issues at a wide range of values.
 It does not however ensure *correct* behaviour (bar seeing it goes to $0\%$ and $100%$ in the extremes).
-This was accomplished with smaller scale testing by hand to ensure the program behaves as is specified in the brief, examples of which can be seen in the Question Output section
+This was accomplished with smaller scale testing by hand to ensure the program behaves as is specified in the brief, examples of which can be seen in the Question Output section.

 ### Time Complexity Analysis